Minimalism - more than just a furnishing trend

 In general, minimalist furnishings can be combined with any other style of living - whether industrial style, maritime or Scandinavian.

-The colours and shapes in the minimalist home follow a central concept: avoid unrest and do not distract.
-Simple shapes and neutral colours are matched to create a harmonious ensemble.
+The colors and forms in the minimalist home follow a central concept: avoid clutter and do not distract.
+Simple Forms and Neutral Colors are matched to create a harmonious ensemble.
 Unagitated designs round off the concept.

-Minimalist furnishings inspire above all with non-colours such as white, grey and black in muted tones.
-The walls are often painted in light shades of white, grey or beige.
-Decorative elements and furniture complement the ensemble and come into their own either tone-in-tone or through strong contrasts.
-Real colours such as red, yellow or blue should be used sparingly.
-They come into their own particularly well when one central rule is followed: Concentrate on one bright colour per room.
-A turquoise flower vase, for example, shines particularly brightly when it is placed on an anthracite-coloured side table.
+A minimalist interior inspires especially by non-colors such as White, Grey and Black in muted tones.
+In this context, the walls are often painted in light shades of White, Grey or Beige.
+Decorative elements and furniture complement the ensemble and are accentuated either tone-on-tone or by strong contrasts.
+Real colors such as red, yellow or blue should be used sparingly.
+They come into their own especially well when one central rule is followed: Focus on one bright Color per room.
+For example, a Turquoise flower vase shines especially brightly when placed on an anthracite side table.

-Door handles and door knobs from GRIFFWERK are available in subtle non-colours and perfectly complement a minimalist interior design - for example, our LUCIA PROF door handle set in elegant graphite black or the CUBICO PIATTA S QUATTRO door handle in matt stainless steel.
+Door handles and door knobs from GRIFFWERK are available in subtle non-colors and perfectly complement a minimalist interior - for example, our LUCIA PROF door handle set in elegant Graphite black or the CUBICO PIATTA S QUATTRO door handle set in matt Stainless steel.

-True to the motto "less is more", minimalist living relies on clear lines and simple designs.
-Basic geometric shapes such as lines, spheres, cuboids and pyramids combine to create a harmonious, unadorned image.
-Whether in the house, flat or garden - the all-glass doors from GRIFFWERK are also unagitated, functional and modern.
-With their diverse design options and a wide range of colours, they are a stylish addition to any minimalist living space - for example, our satin all-glass door FROSTED 819 made of toughened safety glass in the colour PURE WHITE.
-Do you love anthracite and grey tones?
-Then we recommend our SMOKED GREY 510 glass door in the shade MOON GREY.
+True to the motto "less is more", minimalist living relies on clear lines and clear-cut designs.
+Basic geometric shapes such as Lines, Spheres, Cuboids and Pyramids combine to create a harmonious, unadorned image.
+Whether in the house, apartment or garden - the all-glass doors from GRIFFWERK are also unagitated, functional and modern.
+With their diverse design options and a wide range of colors, they are a stylish addition to any minimalist living space - for example, our Satin frosted all-glass door FROSTED 819 made of Tempered safety glass in the Color PURE WHITE.
+Do you love Anthracite and Gray tones?
+Then we recommend our Glass door SMOKED GREY 510 in the shade MOON GREY.

 Minimalist furniture and decoration